replicate/cog/docs/redis.md

         "started_at": "2022-09-22T14:31:17Z"
     }

-If the model yields [progressive output](python.md#progressive-output) then a mid-prediction message might look like:
+If the model yields [streaming output](python.md#streaming-output) then a mid-prediction message might look like:

     {
         "status": "processing",